How to Get Insanely Cheap Flight Tickets: 7 Airline Hacks That’ll Save Money

 There are several common misconceptions regarding flight prices and how airlines gauge demand.
 Most ideas center around the idea of tracking.
 Airline companies track your online movements and ramp up the ticket costs as soon as you visit the site, using cookies to keep tabs on you.
 Could that be true?

-“If the airlines were to raise prices because of browser cookies (targeted individually) there would be air travel whistle-blowers and senators running to microphones for legislation to prevent it,” says FareCompare CEO Rick Seaney.
-“What people see when they shop multiple times, and prices are changing is a reflection of inventory changes, data caching techniques and the fact that prices generally get more expensive closer to departure date, even within a day.”
+“If the airlines were to raise prices because of browser cookies (targeted individually), there would be air travel whistle-blowers and senators running to microphones for legislation to prevent it,” says FareCompare CEO Rick Seaney.
+“What people see when they shop multiple times, and prices are changing is a reflection of inventory changes, data caching techniques and the fact that prices generally get more expensive closer to the departure date, even within a day.”

-It doesn’t always feel like that though.
+It doesn’t always feel like that, though.
 Prices appear to change within minutes, much to the chagrin of consumers on the hunt for insanely cheap flights.